 I keep dry berries on hand as safeguard for our family and others in the event of a pandemic.
 I would not hesitate to at least offer it to someone for the recommended limit of 5 days (see Cons #6 above) who is immunocompromised in the event of a serious outbreak in order to give them a chance for survival.

-We can’t specifically recommend it to you, but I can tell you we have not had the flu in at least the last 6 years…
+I can’t specifically tell you to take it, but I can tell you we have not had the flu in at least the last 6 years…

 “All that man needs for health and healing has been provided by God in nature, the challenge of science is to find it.” ~Paracelsus (1493-1541)